Chiropractors Can Help Greatly With Back Problems

 If you have neck or back pain you are among millions who suffer from a problem that costs billions of health care dollars each year.
 The estimated cost is over 50 billion each year in the U.S. alone.
 Some estimates say that 85% of our population will experience disabling low back pain at least once during their lifetime.

 Severity of the problem determines the degree of treatment.
 Mild onsets often result in reaching for over-the-counter pain remedies.
 With more severe pain, the typical medical approach is prescription pain killers, muscle relaxers, and anti-inflammatories, rest and or physical therapy.
 If the problem doesn’t resolve then surgery may be utilized.
+If you would like to see a chiropractor to address any issues you might have then please contact us!

 While surgery has its’ place and I’ve recommended a few patients consult a neurosurgeon, some studies say surgery for acute back problems should be rarely performed.
 Although surgery is occasionally necessary with good results, sometimes the results are negative and may result in more surgery.
 I consider surgery as a last resort good advice considering the number of patients I’ve treated over the last 30 years who’ve had multiple previous surgeries.